-Soles – Ultimately it’s the soles of your hunting boots that bear the brunt of your treks and it’s the soles that need to be able to both withstand the pounding and provide you firm footing regardless of the type of terrain you encounter.
+Soles – Ultimately it’s the soles of your boots that bear the brunt of your treks and it’s the soles that need to be able to both withstand the pounding and provide you firm footing regardless of the type of terrain you encounter.
 If you hunt heavy, that is, if your backpack is loaded down with gear, the sole will need to be heavy and somewhat stiff.
 If you are a light traveler you can typically get away with a thinner sole for your hunting boots although even then it will need to provide adequate arch support as well as stability.
 The depths of the lugs will also depend on the type of terrain you anticipate encountering.

 Height – We covered the issue of boot height to an extent in the Buyer’s Questions section above so we’re not going to spend a lot of virtual ink on it here.
 Suffice to say that the height of your hunting boots will depend on what you plan to do with them.
 High hunting boots if you think you’ll be encountering water, mud and even snow.
 Shorter boots in a warmer, drier environment.
 But even then you should make sure whatever hunting boots you buy have adequate ankle support.

 Lacing – Lacing is maybe the most overlooked aspect of picking the right hunting boots.
 The average hunting boot will be 6 or 7 inches high and lace to the ankle.
 For the most part an average height boot like that laced to the ankles will be fine for non-extreme hunting trips.
 It keeps everything in its place without constricting your ankle movements for no good reason.
-If, however, you typically carry a heavy pack over changeable terrain it’s in your interest to get a boot that laces higher; up almost to the lower calf like the Kenetrek Mountain Extreme boot featured in our Hall of Fame.
+If, however, you typically carry a heavy pack over changeable terrain it’s in your interest to get a boot that laces higher; up almost to the lower calf like the Kenetrek Mountain Extreme boot featured in our list.
 This will buttress the lower leg and help prevent twisted and broken ankles.

 Breaking in Your Hunting Boots – Many of the heavier hunting boots with thicker soles and all leather uppers need to be adequately broken in before you head out into the wild with them.
-If you skip this important step your first foray into the woods with your new hunting boots is going to be a painful one.
+If you skip cathis important step your first foray into the woods with your new hunting boots is going to be a painful one.
 Wear your new boots around the house and around the neighborhood until they stop generating blisters and sore spots and your legs have acclimated to the new motions you’re asking them to perform.

 The Right Socks – Another often overlooked aspect of creating happy feet on a hunting trip is the socks you wear.
 For the most part you’ll want to look for the following qualities in your hunting socks: